 We automatically screen all third parties identified as high-risk for modern slavery, by utilising publicly available information to ensure we are aware of any history or concerns linking a third party to poor labour practices.
-Of the 467 engagements with high risk of modern slavery, 274 assessments were verified through the second line compliance assurance process.
-We rejected 14 engagements at onboarding due to labour rights related risks and we also worked with our high risk third parties to mitigate the risks identified.
-We continue to be firm on ending the relationship where no satisfactory resolution is reached.
+Of the 157 engagements with high risk of modern slavery, 16 assessments were reviewed through the second line compliance assurance process.
+We did not reject any engagements at onboarding due to labour rights related risks instead opting to work collaboratively with vendors to improve their processes where risks were identified.
+We continue to be firm on ending the relationship where no satisfactory improvement or resolution is reached or where the supplier cannot meet our high third party expectations.
 We also provide enhanced real-time guidance to our contract managers during the due diligence process.